gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 A proof of concept for bitmap caching was created, with underwhelming results.
 While there may be some overall improvement, it wasn't immediately obvious to the naked eye, which is the primary standard that's relevant to improving UX at this point in the feature's maturity.

 Contrast that with the clear improvements demonstrated in the performance comparison videos using `IronRDP` above.
 As such, we've decided to move forward with swapping out `rdp-rs` with `IronRDP`.
-Given the relative technical difficulty and related security risks of attempting to unmask RDP at the WDS were we to run IronRDP in browser, we are going to use architecture Option 1.
+An POC was created for "Option 1: IronRDP in WDS", however the performance improvement was underwhelming, the cause of which was inferred to be the fact that PNG's are still being encoded and sent over the wire.
+Therefore, we will be moving ahead with "Option 2: IronRDP in browser".